 Offshoring the supply chain

 When a business wants to make its supply chain as cost-effective as possible, outsourcing from another country (offshoring) has its benefits.
 Typically, businesses will choose to offshore their supply chain in countries where expenses are low, and the drastic difference in time zones allows operations to function around the clock.
 This gives their supply chains extended flexibility and agility as—depending on the time zone—they can work 24/7.
-While there can be challenges, such as communication issues, reduced visibility and cross-border shipping tariffs, for many businesses that need cost-effective global logistics, the risk is well worth the reward.
+While there can be challenges in Global supply chain issues, such as communication issues, reduced visibility and cross-border shipping tariffs, for many businesses that need cost-effective global logistics, the risk is well worth the reward.

 Why reverse logistics and exchange processes are key for exceptional supply chain management